What is the difference between 'tror' and 'synes'?

 'Tror' = an estimate of truth

 When we say 'tror', we give an estimate of truth.
 We talk about something that has a certain probability.
 And it is something that can be checked in reality.
-That is, we can investigate whether it is right or wrong.
+That is, we can investigate whether it is true or false.

 (I think the chef has put salt in the food.)